AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Benefits.md

 **Custom configurations**

 Alibaba Cloud CDN is an all-in-one and also programmable CDN service.
 You can use ES to customize Alibaba Cloud CDN.
-If the standard configurations in the Alibaba Cloud CDN cannot meet your business requirements, ES allows you to use scripts to customize features.
+If the standard configurations in the Alibaba Cloud CDN console cannot meet your business requirements, ES allows you to use scripts to customize features.
 ES supports quick and agile service customization.

 **Custom routines on edge nodes**